NickSanft/MissFritters/README.md

 - The prompt then goes to the Conversation node
   - The prompt is processed by the llm in the node and returns the result
 - The number of messages is checked
-  - Since it is greater than six, it goes to the Conversation Summary node.
+  - Since it is greater than 15, it goes to the Conversation Summary node.
 - The prompt then goes to the Conversation Summary node
   - This node summarizes the conversation and puts it into the store
   - It then deletes all messages except the response to the user.